Ivovis/week-10-assignment/README.md

 #### Set up the environment on a target SBC like the Raspberry Pi

-Check you have python installed
+Check you have python installed, any version above 3.10

         $ python --version
         Python 3.12.3